Shelly Beach Ski-Boat Club: Game Fishing and a Warm Welcome

 Club membership is R650 per year, and you can download the application form here.

 Restaurant, bar, toilets, functions venue, braai area and swimming pool.

-Thank you to Brenda Johnson and the Club Committee for contributing to this feature!
+Thank you to the Club Committee for contributing to this feature!

 Some of these awesome images via Shelly Beach Ski-Boat Club taken by Justin Klusener

 Check out all this year’s big fishing tournaments.